12 Key Montessori Principles for Persons with Dementia

 Face puzzles are exactly that-puzzles made from photos of faces!
 This activity is especially fun when the photo is of someone that is important to you or your family member.
 The puzzles are easy to adapt to anyone’s ability level by changing the number of pieces, the shape of the pieces, or by using cues or templates.

-Each of the videos below can be viewed in full screen by clicking the square in the bottom right corner of each player.
+View the videos below in full screen by clicking the square in the bottom right corner of each player.

 Reading Roundtable® Activity Booklets and Readings by Dr. Camp